CyborgSemon/Fill-the-bucket/README.md

 # deathThing

 #### Ensure that you have NPM and Node.js install on your computer.
+Instalation can be found here [https://nodejs.org/en/](https://nodejs.org/en/)

 Open up the project in terminal and type